 It’s another ambiguous narrative that hints, as the title suggests, of a future trapped in the past.

-Out Of The Dark is a fine start to solo proceedings from an accomplished player and one that seems to have sparked prolific musical activity - no sooner was this album delivered than David Cowan was reporting on the early stages progress of Out Of The Dark Part II and that the semi-conceptual work will be a trilogy.
+Out Of The Dark is a fine start to solo proceedings from an accomplished player and one that seems to have sparked prolific musical activity - no sooner was this album delivered than David Cowan was reporting on the early stages progress of Out Of The Dark Part II and that the semi-conceptual work will be a 4 part Anthology.